READ JUNE 2014

 Meanwhile, a rapist is on the prowl, and no one is feeling safe anymore.

 MY REVIEW — Also Known as Rising and Falling is another very enjoyable entry in Kelli Jae Baeli’s AKA Investigations series.
 Not as emotionally intense as Book 3, Also Known as Syzygy, it parallels that novel’s timeline, viewing some of the events from the POV of a different set of characters.
-The quartet of principle characters from Book 2 of the series, Also Known as DNA, return to the fore here, having had a more peripheral role in Syzygy; logically, the three main characters of the latter novel appear only briefly in Rising and Falling.
+The quartet of principle characters from Book 2 of the series, Also Known as DNA, return to the fore here after having had a more peripheral role in Syzygy; logically, the three main characters of the latter novel appear only briefly in Rising and Falling.

 My favorite character in Rising and Falling is Izzy, who has found the strength to abandon a belittling, demoralizing life to seek something better.
 When we meet her in DNA, she certainly has some self-esteem issues, and while the effects of her past are still present in Rising and Falling, she’s come a long way toward overcoming them, by her own efforts but also thanks to the supportive new family she’s found: her long-lost sister, fledgling PI Jobeth , Jobeth’s lover Phoebe, and Izzy’s lover Ginger, a detective in the Denver PD.
 While each of the four is a strong, intriguing person in her own right, together they from a kind of gestalt where the whole is greater than the sum of its parts.

-The narrative voice of Also Known as Rising and Falling is a mixture of first person (Jobeth) and limited third person from the POV of the other main characters.
+The narrative voice of Also Known as Rising and Falling is a mixture of first person (Jobeth) and third person from the POV of the other main characters.
 Baeli handles the combination of styles well and uses it not only to move the action along but also to broaden the scope of the narrative.
 This is particularly important since our first person narrator Jobeth is incapacitated from the git-go by a fall down a flight of stairs; after all, a novel set in a convalescent’s bedroom doesn’t sound all that exciting, Rear Window notwithstanding.

 To the tale of our feminine fantastic four versus two serial rapists, the author adds a compelling subplot: Izzy’s mother, Linda, whom she’s tried to escape, wants to reconnect, viewing Izzy’s link to the affluent and generous Phoebe as her (Linda’s) key to a leisurely retirement.
-Izzy wants of this: she’s rejected her birth family because she “was sick of their crap.”
+Izzy wants of none this: she’s rejected her birth family because she “was sick of their crap.”
 Jobeth, Phoebe and Ginger see Izzy through this new crisis with Ginger showing Mommy Clueless the door in no uncertain terms.
-This affirms for Izzy that this trio, only one of whom is her blood relative, are her true family who will stand by her no matter what.
+This affirms for Izzy that this trio, only one of whom is her blood relative, is her true family who will stand by her no matter what.